Skip to content

 In 2016, the pair produced at least two pups that survived to the end of the year.
 One female was collared and then dispersed in early 2017.
 In 2017 and 2018, the pack produced at least three pups that survived to the end of the year.

-The pack had pups in 2019, but they were not located in the 2019-2020 winter survey.
-Seven pack members were confirmed, however.
+The pack had pups in 2019, but they were not located in the annual survey.
+Seven pack members were confirmed.

 Photos & Video